 On the other hand, the back-end of a web application manages server-side processing, which involves tasks such as processing data and managing databases.
 It controls the application’s data and handles user requests.
 Server-side programming languages like Python, Ruby, and Java are commonly used for back-end development.

 Databases are responsible for storing and retrieving information.
 They manage user data and process queries.
 To develop the database component, a database management system (DBMS) is used, with popular options including MySQL, PostgreSQL, and MongoDB.
+If necessary, you can effortlessly sync your MongoDB data to PostgreSQL using specialized migration tools.

 To build a scalable, efficient, and secure web application, each element has to be properly organized and designed.
 The correct interplay of these components is indispensable for a web application’s success.